-BYOD gets a lot of flak for the strain it puts on IT departments, but what about the strain it can put on a company's
+BYOD gets a lot of flak for the strain it puts on IT departments, but what about the strain it can put on a company's wallet?

 Many companies jump into bring your own device (BYOD) programs thinking that the cost savings will be huge, but a lot of the time, they're either small or nonexistent.
 There are ways to make BYOD cost-effective, or at least cost-neutral, but those techniques are organization-specific and take planning, analysis and a little bit of luck.

 The answers to these frequently asked questions will help you uncover hidden BYOD costs and plan a BYOD implementation that makes financial sense for your organization.

 BYOD savings aren't guaranteed.
 Many wireless providers offer special rates for companies that buy devices and data plans in bulk, but if your organization offers a stipend or lets employees expense their personal devices and data plans, then you can't take advantage of those discounts.
 If your business allows BYOD, you may also need to buy mobile device management (MDM) software or other tools to ensure security and IT control.
 Plus, consider the changes you may need to make to your infrastructure.
 Your network may not stand up to an influx of bandwidth-hogging devices.